Würzburg: Governance

+Since May 2025, the mayor of Würzburg has been Martin Heilig.

 Education and research

 Würzburg has several internationally recognized institutions in science and research:

 University

 The University of Würzburg (official name Julius-Maximilians-Universität Würzburg) was founded in 1402 and is one of the oldest universities in Germany.

 Academic disciplines are astronomy, biology, Catholic theology, chemistry, computer science, culture, economics, educational and social sciences, geography, history, languages and linguistics, law, literature, mathematics, medicine (human medicine, dentistry and biomedicine), pharmacy, philosophy, physics, political science, psychology and sociology.

 Today, the ten faculties are spread throughout the city.
 The university currently enrolls approximately 29,000 students, out of which more than 1,000 come from other countries.